ajdavis/emptysquare-hugo/emptysquare/content/about.md

 ## Training:

-I got a BA in Computer Science from [Oberlin College](http://oberlin.edu), I take photo classes at [The International Center for Photography](http://icp.org), and lived for a year at [Zen Mountain Center](http://zmc.org).
+I got a BA in Computer Science from [Oberlin College](http://oberlin.edu), took photo classes at [The International Center for Photography](http://icp.org), and lived for a year at [Yokoji Zen Mountain Center](http://zmc.org).

 ## Contact Me: